alexanderiscoding/CRUDWithTokenForFirebase/README.md

 ## 🚀 Usage

+Download Admin SDK Firebase for Node.js in Account Service from Project Settings

+Change filename to serviceAccountKey.json and save in base project

 Change after **Bearer** for same token from firebaseConfig.js

 Example for create new table or add on table